High-Harmonic Generation and Correlated Electron Emission from Relativistic Plasma Mirrors at 1 kHz Repetition Rate: Conclusion

-In conclusion, we have reported clear evidence for the first generation of XUV spectra from relativistic SHHG on plasma mirrors at a kilohertz repetition rate, emitted simultaneously and correlated to the emission of energetic electrons.
-We have presented and discussed measurements of SHHG spectra and electron angular distributions as a function of the experimentally controlled plasma density gradient scale length $\L$ for three increasingly short and intense driving pulses: 24~fs (9 optical cycles) and $a_0=1.1$, 9~fs (3.5 optical cycles) and $a_0=1.8$, and finally 4~fs (1.7 optical cycles) and $a_0\approx2.0$.
-For all driver pulses, we observe relativistic SHHG in the range $\L\in[\lambda/25,\lambda/10]$, with an optimum gradient scale length of $\L\approx\lambda/15$.
+We have reported clear evidence for the first observation of relativistic SHHG from plasma mirrors driven at kilohertz repetition rate.
+These are correlated to the emission of energetic electrons through the variation of the surface plasma density gradient scale length $\L$.
+For three increasingly short and intense driving pulses (from 24~fs (9 optical cycles) and $a_0=1.1$ to 4~fs (1.7 optical cycles) and $a_0\approx2.1$), relativistic SHHG has been observed for the same $\L$-range, \commSDI{$\L\in[\lambda/20,\lambda/4]$}, with an optimum gradient scale length of \commSDI{$\L\approx\lambda/10$}.
+The universality of the optimal $\L$-range has been rationalized by deriving a direct intensity-\emph{in}dependent link between the scale length $\L$ of an exponential plasma density profile and an effective similarity parameter for relativistic laser-plasma interactions.
+The observed optimal $\L$-range corresponds very well to theoretically expected optimal similarity parameters.

-These results open the route to detailed a examination and optimization of relativistic SHHG exploiting the high kHz-repetition rate and exceptional stability of our laser system.
-In particular for the shortest driver durations and with added CEP-locking, we should become able to harness the favorable phase properties of relativsitic SHHG for the generation of powerful isolated attosecond pulses from plasma mirrors~\cite{bohle_generation_2020}.
+These results open the route to a detailed examination and optimization of relativistic SHHG, exploiting the high kHz-repetition rate and exceptional stability of our laser system~\cite{ouille_relativistic-intensity_2020} and next-generation systems in development~\cite{toth_sylos_2020}.
+In particular for the shortest pulse durations and with added CEP-locking, we should become able to harness the favorable phase properties of relativistic SHHG for the generation of powerful isolated attosecond pulses from ultra-intense laser-driven plasma mirrors~\cite{kormin_spectral_2018,jahn_towards_2019,bohle_generation_2020}.

+\textbf{Author Contributions.} R.L.-M., J.F., and S.H. designed the research project.
+M.B., F.B., and S.H. built the SHHG setup, made preliminary experiments and developed the data analysis routines.
+M.O., J.K. and A.V. operated the laser chain.
+M.O., J.K., L.D., D.L. and S.H. performed the experiments.
+S.H., M.O. and J.K. analyzed the data.
+S.H. wrote the paper, with support through comments from all authors.